bwJeong/HSDict/English.md

 ## Feature

 > **Reflect the latest update**
-> - Set: United in Stormwind
+> - Set: Fractured in Alterac Valley
-> - Keyword: Questline, Tradeable
+> - Keyword: Honorable Kill

 You can easily find the card information of Hearthstone you want with various filter functions and simple touch-based operation!